Office Hoursfall 2015

 Toni Bowers (Professor) specializes in British literature and culture from Charles II’s restoration in 1660 to the French Revolution.
 Professor Bowers’ research and writing focus particularly on how representations of intimate relations shaped both public and private distributions of power during the seventeenth and eighteenth centuries.
 She publishes and teaches on seventeenth- and eighteenth-century British writing by and about women, ideologically driven and partisan political writing of that time and place, the discursive construction of "Great Britain" between 1600 and 1800, and early prose fiction from England and Scotland.

-In addition to many essays in scholarly journals and collections, she is the author of Force or Fraud: British Seduction Stories and the Problem of Resistance, 1660-1760, (Oxford University Press, 2011), and The Politics of Motherhood: British Writing and Culture, 1660-1760 (Cambridge University Press, 1996).
+In addition to dozens of essays in scholarly journals and collections, she is the author of Force or Fraud: British Seduction Stories and the Problem of Resistance, 1660-1760, (Oxford University Press, 2011), and The Politics of Motherhood: British Writing and Culture, 1660-1760 (Cambridge University Press, 1996).
 With John Richetti (Penn, Emeritus), she has co-edited an abridgement of Richardson's Clarissa (Broadview Press, 2010), and with Professor Tita Chico of the University of Maryland she has co-edited a volume of scholarly essays titled Atlantic Worlds in the Long Eighteenth Century: Seduction and Sentiment (Palgrave: 2012).
-She is currently writing a book that reaches back to the early seventeenth century, on the metaphorical language used to debate the Union of England and Scotland between 1603 and 1715.
-With Prof. Albert Rivero of Marquette University, she is also currently editing the first complete edition in nearly a century of Richardson's Pamela, scheduled to appear in 2015.
+She is currently writing a new book that reaches back to the early seventeenth century, on imaginative structures used to debate the Union of England and Scotland between 1603 and the middle of the eighteenth century.
+With Prof. Albert Rivero of Marquette University, she is also currently editing the first complete edition in nearly a century of Richardson's Pamela (v.
+1-4), scheduled to appear in 2016 from Broadview Press.
 For more of Dr. Bowers's publications, see here.

 Toni Bowers regularly presents her scholarship across the United States and has lectured by invitation in Canada, England, Finland, France, the Netherlands, and Scotland.
 In addition to her undergraduate teaching, she leads graduate seminars, directs and advises doctoral dissertations at Penn and at other institutions around the world, supervises both undergraduate and graduate-level independent studies, and serves on committees for the English Department, the School of Arts and Sciences, and the University.
 Dr. Bowers co-founded Penn’s Atlantic Studies Seminar in 2001, was Visiting Lecturer at the University of Edinburgh 1999-2000, and was for many years Faculty-in-Residence at Kings Court-English House College House, where she founded the undergraduate humanities society Perspectives in Humanities and inaugurated the Penn Authors' Forum.
 She has been the recipient of a number of fellowships and awards, including fellowships from the NEH, the British Academy, the Newberry Library, the Huntington Library, the William Andrews Clark Memorial Library, and the Harry Ransom Center at the University of Texas at Austin.